mallinusm/internship_scanner/README.md

 Definitions of security policies are stored in files with the extension sp, which stands for security policy.

 The sp files are evaluated and executed by the scanner.
 The language used for implementing the security policies (sp files) is Python 2.

+All valid Python code is valid inside sp files.

 When the scanner is started, it will call all OpenAPI specified endpoints of the web application and execute HTTP calls against each endpoint.